AI Tools for Small Business: A Practical Guide

 Claude (by Anthropic)

-Best for: Long documents, nuanced writing, detailed analysis Cost: Free tier (limited), $20/month for Pro
+Best for: Long documents, nuanced writing, detailed analysis Cost: Free tier available; paid plans vary — check their website

 Produces writing that sounds more natural.
 Handles very long documents well.
 Strengths: Excellent writing quality, honest about limitations.
-Weaknesses: Smaller ecosystem, no image generation.
+Weaknesses: No image generation.

 Specialized AI Tools

-• Canva Magic Studio -- AI design features in Canva ($13/month with Pro)
+• Canva Magic Studio -- AI design features in Canva (paid plan — see canva.com for current pricing)

-• Grammarly -- Grammar and tone assistance (free basic, $12/month premium)
+• Grammarly -- Grammar and tone assistance (free tier available; paid plans vary — check their website)

-• Otter.ai -- Meeting transcription (free limited, paid plans available)
+• Otter.ai -- Meeting transcription (free tier available; paid plans vary — check their website)

 • Tidio / Intercom -- AI chatbots for your website